Taiwan boasts an incredible but very underrated cuisine. Here’s my Taiwan food guide to everything you can’t miss from street food to dining.

 There are no overpowering flavors.
 But there’s plenty of ginger and garlic.

-Peng Cheng Tang is a fun retro eatery for generous portions of traditional Taiwanese food.
+Peng Cheng Tang is a fun retro eatery in Taichung for generous portions of traditional Taiwanese food.
 Families dine amid stacks of vintage toys, old bottles of beer and historic bits of nostalgia.

 The entrance looks ordinary enough from the street, but inside it’s a visual feast of curiosities.
 The restaurant is one of the city’s best for seafood and authentic, no-frills local food.